 Our remuneration principles have been designed to support a remuneration approach that aligns with our vision, values and strategy, is appropriate to changing market conditions, and seek to comply with regulatory requirements.

-IB&M Customer Disclosures (including Global Markets)
+IB&M Customer Disclosures (including Global Markets and Commodities, Trade & Carbon)

 Global Client Solutions (GCS) leads banking relationship management and the provision of transaction banking, risk management and capital solutions to our clients.
 The team’s purpose is to provide IB&M clients with solutions across the financing spectrum to support their strategic objectives.